mitchthebaker/mitchelbaker-usdc-2023/README.md

 Note:
 - returned JSON object may have zero or more results from scanned content

+After laying out what I'm being asked to implement, going over the arguments the function should take in, and what its return value should be, I dive right into test-driven development.
+By writing unit tests in tandem with a new feature you can effectively catch errors ahead of time before its too late.

-My first thought with JSON data would be to use recursion, but we are not working with nested data.
-Plus, within "Content" we won't be finding sub-book objects that contain more "Content" objects.
+My first thought when handling JSON data would be a recursive technique, but we are not working with deeply nested data.
+Plus, within "Content" we won't be finding sub objects that contain more "Content" objects.
 Therefore, I think an iterative solution will work well for this problem.

-First, we should always check if the data being passed into our function is correct or not.
-We should be receiving an array, so lets check for that first.
+Second, we should always check if the data being passed into our function is correct or not.
+We are requesting a string for `searchTerm`.
+For test case 3-7, if we don't receive a string then lets return the initial result.
+We should also be receiving an array for `scannedTextObj`.
+So for test cases 8-12 lets check that the initial result is returned for object, string, number, null, or undefined values.

-Second off, I know that `scannedTextObj` will have zero or many books.
-This will be our base case.
-If we have no books, then there are is no content to parse, so we'd simply return:
+Next, I know that `scannedTextObj` will have zero or many books.
+This will be our next test case.
+If we have no books, then there are is no content to parse, so we'd simply return the initial result.

-{
-  "SearchTerm": searchTerm,
-  "Results": []
-}
+After writing up these initial tests, I realized that my conditional statements were getting lengthy, which was making the if blocks difficult to read.
+As a result, I've moved these conditions to their own lines and assigned them to variables `validSearchTerm` and `validScannedTextObj` to make it more legible.